 The sons stemming from Leah, Zilpah and Bilhah are Reuben, Simeon, Levi, Judah, Issachar, Zebulun, Dan, Naphtali, Gad and Asher (Gen 35:23-26).
 Benjamin, the second son of Rachel, must also be added to this list of children of the abandoned.
 By equally adding the two sons of Joseph, Ephraim and Manasseh, and without counting the tribe of Levi, because he was vowed to priesthood (Num 18:20-24), we obtain the complete list of the twelve tribes to which the Canaanite territory was distributed after its conquest (Jos 13-19).
 Thus, almost the whole Israelite people stemmed from women representing the figure of the abandoned.

-The type of the married distinguishes herself by a prior infertility and a later birth of a son of promise.
+The type of the married distinguishes herself by a prior infertility and a later birth of a promised son.
 At the beginning of this typology, as St. Paul reminds us, is found Sarah, who gave birth to Isaac.
 This birth was announced by the apparition of the three visitors (Gen 18:1-10), which prefigures the Annunciation (Lk 1:26-38).
-Although Sarah doubted the word of the Lord, because being very old she believed that she could no longer become pregnant, a year later she bore a son as predicted (Gen 21:1-7).
+Although Sarah doubted the word of the Lord, because being very old she believed that she was no longer able to become pregnant, a year later she bore a son as predicted (Gen 21:1-7).
 Isaac took Rebekah to wife, who also remained infertile for a long time.
 However, Isaac implored God to end her sterility.
 Thus, she gave birth to the twins Esau and Jacob (Gen 25:21-26).
 It is Jacob who announces Christ because he received the right of primogeniture by a ruse (Gen 27:1-29), although Esau came first out of the womb of Rebekah (Gen 25:25).
 Jacob took Rachel to wife (Gen 29:20-30), who was also sterile in the beginning (Gen 29:31).
 Finally, she bore Joseph (Gen 30:22-24) and later Benjamin (Gen 35:16-20).
 From these two sons, it is Joseph who announces Christ.

 Up to here, Sarah, Rebekah and Rachel prefigure the married because Isaac, Jacob and Joseph announce Christ.
 The typology of the married continues, for the sterility of the figure of the married lasts as long as the abandoned delivers her children, that is to say, the Israelite people.
-This is why three other women corresponding to the image of the married arise during the time of Israel: Manoah’s unnamed wife, who gave birth to Samson, who was an outstanding personality blessed by the Lord (Jg 13).
+This is why three other women corresponding to the image of the married arise during the time of Israel: Manoah’s unnamed wife, giving birth to Samson, who was an outstanding personality blessed by the Lord (Jg 13).
 This birth was announced by an angel (Jg 13:3).
-Similar circumstances also reign at the birth of Samuel, the outstanding judge of Israel, born after Hannah complained of her infertility to the priest Eli, who announces to her that the Lord will grant her petition (1 Sa 1:1-20).
+Similar circumstances also reign at the birth of Samuel, the outstanding judge of Israel, born after Hannah complained of her infertility to the priest Eli, who announced to her that the Lord will grant her petition (1 Sa 1:1-20).
 Finally, John the Baptist was born to Elizabeth, whose husband, Zechariah, received the visit of the angel Gabriel, who announced the end of her sterility (Lk 1:5-25).

 Therefore the women corresponding to the abandoned are Hagar, Rebekah (as mother of Esau), Leah, Zilpah, Bilhah and Rachel (as mother of Benjamin).
 The women corresponding to the married are Sarah, Rebekah (as mother of Jacob), Rachel (as mother of Joseph), Manoah’s wife, Hannah and Elizabeth.
 So there are six women on each side.

 This is why Mary was not barren at first, like the other women, before she gave birth to Jesus.
 In fact, she was betrothed to Joseph at a young age (Lk 1:27), which is predicted by Isa 7:14: “Behold, a young woman shall conceive and bear a son, and shall call his name Immanuel.”
-The sterility of the women preceding St. Mary is a prefiguration of Abraham’s belated posterity, which was not brought about with his physical posterity but only with Christ and Mary, the mother of all Christians.
+The sterility of the women preceding St. Mary is a prefiguration of Abraham’s belated posterity, which was not brought about with his physical posterity but only lately with Christ and Mary, the Mother of all Christians.
 The sterility therefore reflects the time of Israel and ceases with the arrival of Christ, even though it also announces the virginal conception of Christ and Mary’s everlasting virginity.

 Prefiguration is based on resemblance: two persons resembling each other implies that there are both common and diverging characteristics between them.
-Thus, the ancient Eve shares common points with Mary, for example the maternity of all humanity, but is different from her through her disobedience.
+Thus, the ancient Eve shares common points with Mary, for example the maternity of humanity, but is different from her through her disobedience.
 This is the same with Hagar, who is no anti-Mary but shares common points with Mary, like for example the fact that she was a servant, for Mary was also a servant, according to her own speech: “I am the servant of the Lord...”
 (Lk 1:38), which expresses her obedience, contrasting with Eve.
 Mary was also rejected by Joseph, her husband, before he understood that the child was from the Holy Spirit (Mt 1:18-25), which is a detail announced by the abandoned.

 Sarah is nevertheless closer to Mary, since she was the wife of Abraham.
 However, she is different from Mary in that she did not believe the Lord announcing the birth of Isaac (Gen 18:9-15).
 A similar incredulity also reigns at the birth of John the Baptist, born of Elizabeth, who is the last woman in the typology of the married, though it is not Elizabeth herself but Zechariah, her husband, who did not give credence to Gabriel, who announced John’s birth to him (Lk 1:11-22).

 This contrasts with the realization of the prefigurations, which began with the Annunciation, the encounter between Gabriel and Mary, who believed in the angel’s announcement that she would give birth to Jesus by declaring: “...let it be with me as you say” (Lk 1:38; 1:45), although this announcement was the most incredible of all: Mary was not told of a healing from infertility, but of a conception through the Holy Spirit (Lk 1:34-35).
-By this unconditional trust in the word coming from heaven, St. Mary is set apart from all the other women who prefigure her.
-This is why St. Paul attributes his praise of “the free Woman” and of “the Jerusalem from above” (Gal 4:26-31) to St. Mary, the mother of all Christians.
+By this unconditional trust in the word coming from Heaven, St. Mary is set apart from all the other women who prefigure her.
+This is why St. Paul attributes his praise of “the free Woman” and of “the Jerusalem from above” (Gal 4:26-31) implicitly to St. Mary, the Mother of all Christians.